ComwrapReply/comwrap-whitelabel-eds/blocks/hero/README.md

 - **Text** (required): Rich text content including headings and paragraphs

 ### Buttons
-Instead of configuring buttons in the hero dialog, you can add Button components as children to the hero block.
+Instead of configuring buttons in the hero dialog, you can add Custom Button components as children to the hero block.
 This provides more flexibility:
 - Add any number of buttons
 - Each button can be configured independently with its own style
-- Button component fields:
+- Custom Button component fields:
   - **Link**: URL for the button (internal or external)
-  - **Text**: Button label text
+  - **Label**: Button label text
-  - **Title**: Optional title attribute for accessibility
+  - **Target**: Link target (same window or new tab)
-  - **Type**: Button style (default, primary, secondary)
+  - **Style**: Button style options (primary, secondary, tertiary, text, etc.)

 ## Usage